Jax Teller: Season 4

 Jax is released after a 14 month prison sentence and returns home to Tara, who has given birth to their son Thomas.
 Jax reveals to Tara that he plans to leave SAMCRO in good-standing if he backs Clay in a newly brokered deal with the Galindo Mexican drug cartel to sell them guns and mule their cocaine.
 As Jax attempts to navigate complex deals with local criminal organizations, the IRA, and the cartel, he learns that a United States Attorney is conducting a RICO operation against the club and its associates.
 Jax learns that the cartel members are working with the C.I.A. to topple a rival cartel and they need SAMCRO to continue running guns to accomplish this.
-As a result, the RICO operation is shelved but Jax finds that growing levels of violence continues to be a daily occurrence for himself and SAMCRO.
+As a result, the RICO operation is shelved but Jax finds that growing levels of violence continues to be a daily occurrence for SAMCRO.
 Additionally, Jax learns that Clay killed his father and becomes consumed with the need for revenge.
-Jax also learns that Clay previously killed Piney Winston and attempted to have Tara killed to avoid this knowledge from being shared.
+Jax also learns that Clay previously killed founding SAMCRO member Piney Winston and attempted to have Tara killed to avoid this knowledge from being shared.
 Opie attempts to kill Clay but Jax rescues him as he needs Clay alive so that the IRA will continue to work with the cartel.
-Falsely believing Clay was attacked by the One-Niners, Tig attacks the gang's leader Laroy Wayne and mistakenly kills his girlfriend Veronica, daughter of Oakland crime-lord Damon Pope.
+Falsely believing Clay was attacked by the One-Niners, Tig attacks the gang's leader Laroy Wayne and mistakenly kills his girlfriend Veronica, daughter of Oakland crime boss Damon Pope.
 Jax forces Clay to relinquish the Presidency.

 Season 5

 Now President of SAMCRO and with the threat of RICO presently diminished, Jax leads the club in its continued partnership with the cartel while working on a strategy to have other organizations take over their business so that SAMCRO can free itself from criminality.
 However, Jax, Chibs, and Tig are arrested in relation to Veronica Pope's murder and are transported to county jail along with Opie.
 There, Pope uses his influence to have a member of SAMCRO killed, resulting in Opie's death.
 Devastated by the loss of his best friend, Jax reluctantly strikes a deal with Pope and SAMCRO enters into a business relationship with him.
 Jax grows increasingly violent and his continued attempts to get SAMCRO free of the cartel and gunrunning fails.
 Jax learns that Juice Ortiz was informing law enforcement of SAMCRO's actions and forces him to become completely subservient to him.
-Jax reveals Clay's actions including the murder of John Teller and Piney, and SAMCRO subsequently excommunicates Clay and strips his patch.
+Jax reveals Clay's actions including the murder of John Teller and Piney Winston, and SAMCRO subsequently excommunicates Clay from the M.C.
 The vote to kill Clay narrowly passes with only Bobby voting no, causing a rift between him and Jax; and Bobby steps down as Vice President.
-Jax orchestrates the murder of Damon Pope by Tig and implements Clay, who is arrested.
+Jax orchestrates the murder of Damon Pope by Tig and implicates Clay, who is arrested.
 Tara is arrested after being connected in the murder of a nurse by imprisoned SAMCRO member and informant, Otto Delaney.